PeterConstable/PythonTutorial/4_More_Assignment_Numbers_Strings.md

 ### Matching fixed bit-width assumptions of other languages

 In most languages, integer data types have specific, limited bit widths, which affects how binary operations will work.
-But in Python, integers are not bound in bit width.
+But in Python, integers are not bounded in bit width.
 This can lead to some differences in behaviour in certain situations, particularly when _left shift_ or _bitwise complement_ operations are involved.

 For instance, in C, you could compare the result of a _left shift_ with a literal, as in the following: